-If a project is to be successful, it must be aligned with the Next Generation Scholars Program established under the HB 1403 (2016) and the goals, efforts, and plans of the local school system.
+If a project is to be successful, it must be aligned with the goals, efforts and plans of Federal, State, and local governments, as well as school improvement teams.
+This section illustrates how the project is part of overall education reform.

-Narrative in this section should minimally answer the following questions:
+This section should address the following questions:

-- How does this project help meet the goals and objectives of the Next Generation Scholars Program? - How does this project help meet the goals of the local school system? - How does this project fit the unique needs of the local school system and its students? - How does this project help meet State educational standards (e.g., MD College and Career Readiness Standards)? - Does this project coordinate efforts with any other projects currently underway? - Will resources be shared to increase efficiency and cost effectiveness to promote the sustainability of a college access program in the school/district?
+- How does this project help meet the goals and objectives of the School Improvement Team plan? - How does this project fit into the LEA's master plan? - How does this project help meet State educational standards (e.g., MD College and Career Readiness Standards)? - How does this project align with the district's SAFE plan? - How does this project help meet national education goals or fit into national initiatives? - Does this project coordinate efforts with other projects currently underway? - Are there plans for future projects that will coordinate with this one? - Will resources be shared to increase efficiency and cost effectiveness?